uglow/grunt-modular-project/README.md

 And they produce the following **output** folder when using `grunt build`:
 - dist
-  - *as above except all files are revved & minified & concatenate where applicable, plus:*
+  - *as above except all files are revved & minified & concatenate where applicable, except:*
   - js
-    - app.js
+    - app.js (all JS files in this folder are concentated and minified into app.js)

 ### Options